andersonopt/website/content/blog/product-release-notes-3-20-20.md

 # **Fixes**

-* Corrected an issue where buffers were not showing correctly on some objects.
+* Fixed an issue where buffers were not showing correctly on some objects.
 * Fixed an issue where adding a star rating in the parcel table would undo any filtering that was previously set on the table.
 Filter and rate away!
+* Hid the old 'simplify distance' parameter field in advanced geo analysis which is no longer relevant.
+* If you re-run geo analysis, only the new hazard drawings should be visible now.
 * Continued updates to backend infrastructure to support site stability.